Do Extended Warranties Cover Labor?

 - The shop begins repairs before pre-authorization is received

-- The bill includes charges for shop supplies, fluids, or taxes that fall outside covered labor
+- The bill includes shop supplies, fluids, or taxes that fall outside covered labor

 - The cause of failure is traced to neglect, misuse, or a pre-existing condition